rtlabs-com/p-net/doc/compliancetest.rst

 switch (Scalance X204IRT).

 Download the program from the Siemens homepage, and unzip the file.
-Start the program by doubleclicking the SinecPni executable.
+Start the program by double clicking the SinecPni executable.

 Click the "Settings" tab, and enable "PROFINET devices" for "Scan Protocol", and click "Save".